mrjbtc/arcturus/README.md

 # [Arcturus](https://en.wikipedia.org/wiki/Arcturus)

-> Common programs to practice and learn e.g sorting algorithms, etc.
+> Fundamental programming challenges to practice and master, such as sorting algorithms and other core problem-solving techniques.

 ## Test
 Update the main function `main.cpp` to call specific program e.g